 This technicality works the other way, too.
 In fact, you can continue to increase your benefit amount by delaying benefits beyond your full retirement age.
 If you wait until age 70 to start taking Social Security, you will receive 132% of your regular benefit amount.

 Already started collecting and regretting it?
 No need to panic.
 Social Security beneficiaries between full retirement age and age 70 can voluntarily suspend payments to maximize earnings down the road.
 If you started collecting within the last 12 months, you can even withdraw your claim by repaying the benefits you have already received.

 Getting married may add a wrinkle to your Social Security strategy.
 Spouses (and ex-spouses) that were married for at least 10 years are eligible to claim not only their own benefits, but spousal benefits too.
 And that’s no small matter.
 Claiming spousal benefits means reaping 50% of your current or former partner’s annual payout.

 To make the most of these payments, first determine which spouse will earn a larger benefit.
 The lower-earning spouse can start claiming Social Security at an earlier age, while the higher-earning spouse’s benefit amount continues to grow.
 Once the higher-earning spouse reaches 70, the couple can switch to filing against that person’s earnings history.

 5. Read Your Social Security Statements

-Every year, the Social Security Administration mails personalized Social Security statements to retirees and those approaching retirement age.
+Every year, the Social Security Administration (SSA) mails personalized Social Security statements to retirees and those approaching retirement age.
 Though it may be tempting to toss these papers out if retirement still feels far away, this information can help you plan for your future.
 The statement includes:

 - Your estimated monthly retirement benefit